sradfar/GoM_ProbRI-MHW/GoM_ProbRI-MHW/README.md

 ├── LICENSE
 └── README.md
 ```

+## Data

+This project requires multiple types of input data:

+1. **Sea Surface Temperature (SST) Data**:
+   - The sea surface temperature (SST) data used in this study were obtained from the ERA5 dataset, provided by the Copernicus Climate Change Service (C3S), and is publicly available at [ERA5 SST dataset](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form).

+2. **Tropical Cyclone Track and Intensity Data**:
+   - The International Best Track Archive for Climate Stewardship (IBTrACS) dataset, provided by the National Centers for Environmental Information (NCEI), is available from [IBTrACS dataset](https://www.ncei.noaa.gov/products/international-best-track-archive).

+3. **Thermal Ocean Parameters**:
+   - TCHP, D26, and MLD data were obtained from the NOAA’s Operational Satellite Ocean Heat Content Suite, available at the National Centers for Environmental Information (NCEI) website [NOAA Ocean Heat Content Suite](https://www.ncei.noaa.gov/products/satellite-ocean-heat-content-suite).

+4. **Latent Heat Flux (LHF) Data**:
+   - LHF data was sourced from the ERA5 hourly data on single levels, accessible via the Copernicus Climate Data Store [ERA5 LHF dataset](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form).

+5. **Vertical Wind Shear (VWS) Data**:
+   - Data for VWS were calculated based on u and v component wind speeds at 200- and 850 hPa pressure levels, obtained from ERA5 hourly data on pressure levels.
+This dataset is also available on the Copernicus Climate Data Store [ERA5 Pressure Levels dataset](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=form).

+6. **Additional Data**:
+   - Other data used for creating the plots are freely available in the `data/` folder of this repository.

 ## Results
 The main output of this analysis will be a set of visualizations and statistical analyses exploring the relationship between marine heatwaves and the rapid intensification of tropical cyclones.
 The results are available in the cited papers.